-When a proper crystal is selected and the layout guidelines above are observed, the oscillator should start up in most circuits in less than one second.
+When a proper crystal is selected and the layout guidelines above are observed, the oscillator should start-up in most circuits in less than one second.
 Some circuits may take slightly longer, but start-up should definitely occur in less than 5s.
 When testing RTC circuits, the most common impulse is to apply a scope probe to the circuit at the X2 pin (oscillator output) and observe the waveform.
 DO NOT DO THIS!
 Although in some cases you may see a usable waveform, due to the parasitics (usually 10pF to ground) applied with the scope probe, there will be no useful information in that waveform other than the fact that the circuit is oscillating.
 The X2 output is sensitive to capacitive impedance so the voltage levels and the frequency will be affected by the parasitic elements in the scope probe.
-Applying a scope probe can possibly cause a faulty oscillator to start-up, hiding other issues (although in the Intersil RTC's, the internal circuitry assures startup when using the proper crystal and layout).
+Applying a scope probe can possibly cause a faulty oscillator to start-up, hiding other issues (although in the Intersil RTCs, the internal circuitry assures start-up when using the proper crystal and layout).

-The best way to analyze the RTC circuit is to power it up and read the real time clock as time advances.
-Alternatively the frequency can be checked by setting an alarm for each minute.
-Using the pulse interrupt mode setting, the once-per-minute interrupt functions as an indication of proper oscillation.
+The best way to analyze the RTC circuit is to power it up and read the real time clock as time advances, or if the chip has the $\overline{IRQ}/F{OUT}$ output, look at the output of that pin on an oscilloscope (after enabling it with the control register, and using a pull-up resistor for the open-drain output).
+Alternatively, the ISL12029 $\overline{IRQ}/F{OUT}$ output can be checked by setting an alarm for each minute.
+Using the pulse interrupt mode setting, the once-per-minute interrupt functions are an indication of proper oscillation.